b-r-u/osmpbf/README.md

 osmpbf = "0.1"
 ```

-and this to your crate root:
+and if you're using Rust 2015, add this line to the crate root:

 ```rust
 extern crate osmpbf;